annelo-msft/gists/lro/readme.md

 - Implementations of `Wait`, that return when operation is completed or suspended, as applicable to the service operation
 - Protocol methods for "linked operations," including methods to resume, cancel the operation
 - Convenience methods for "linked operations," including methods to resume, cancel the operation
+- Static `Rehydrate` method taking a client or pipeline instance and a rehydration token

 Clients return these types from both protocol methods and convenience methods that start the operation on the service.
-In addition, for convenience methods, clients add methods that accept a rehydration token and return an operation that has already been started, e.g. by a different process.

 In OpenAI, an example is: